The second season is not even confirmed and The Squid Game is already negotiating a third season | Entertainment

-What is already the most successful series in Netflix history is already negotiating not one but two new seasons to continue with a story that hooked more than 100 million people.
+What is already the most successful series in Netflix history is negotiating not one but two new seasons to continue a story that hooked more than 100 million people.

 The Squid Game premiered on Netflix in September, and within weeks it was confirmed as one of the most successful shows in television history, not just Netflix.